 - Health & Safety Regulations for Food Products: Industry Arabic has translated hundreds of pages of correspondence related to health effects and government regulation of various product categories.
-This included technical scientific research on health effects, to Powerpoint presentations and memos for senior health officials.
+This included technical scientific research on health effects, Powerpoint presentations, and memos for senior health officials.

-- Drug Data Sheets : We have provided English to Arabic translation for a series of drug labels and related documentation.
+- Drug Data Sheets: We have provided English to Arabic translations for a series of drug labels and related documentation.

 - GCC Public Health Projects: Industry Arabic regularly translates files related to public health and disease prevention initiatives in the region.
 Topics covered include diabetes treatment and prevention, vision screening, drinking water safety, and infectious disease control.